 To kick things off, we’re sharing our PLANTS & FLOWERS projects today…

-Vintage Tool Box Planter How-to
+Vintage Tool Box Planter How-To

 For a while now, I’ve had two vintage tool boxes sitting in our garage.
 I found the first one in front of a garbage and the other was rescued from the back of my cousin’s truck, which was en route to the dump.